MicroStrategy/rest-api-samples/README.md

 # MicroStrategy REST API Samples

 This repository contains some sample code for using MicroStrategy REST API.
 This project is deprecated.
-The sample code in this repository might not work due to environment and dependency changes.
+The sample code in this repository might not be up-to-date with our latest REST API.

 Here is some resource for you to learn MicroStrategy's REST API.